Pixplicity/beginners-workshop/lesson4/README.md

 It's time to put the learned stuff into practice!

 1. Import [lesson04](lesson04) in Android Studio.
-1. Click on the **TODO Tool View** to see all `TODO` items in the project.
+1. Click on the “TODO” Tool View to see all `TODO` items in the project.

 ### Exercise 04.01: Create a list

-1. From the **TODO Tool View**, double click on the `TODO Exercise 04.01` item.
+1. From the “TODO” Tool View, double click on the `TODO Exercise 04.01` item.
 This opens the `ListViewInLayoutActivity.java` file at the spot where you should enter the code below.
 1. Set the content view to the `activity_listview_in_layout.xml` layout file.
 1. Bind a local `ListView` object to the `ListView` in the layout with a `findViewById` and the id you can find in the `activity_listview_in_layout.xml` layout file.
 1. Create a local variable `String[] entries` which contains the items in the `animals` string resource array (see [arrays.xml](lesson04/listviews/src/main/res/values/arrays.xml))